ronniePX/perimeterx-java-sdk/CONFIGURATIONS.md

 <a name="captcha-provider"></a>
 ##### Custom Parameters Provider
-Risk api requests can be enriched with custom parameters by implementing CustomParametersProvider and adding logic to extract the custom parameters from the request
+Risk API requests can be enriched with user-defined custom parameters by implementing CustomParametersProvider and adding logic to extract the custom parameters from the request.

-Before implementing the interface, please make sure to configure custom parameters on the portal.
+Before implementing the below interface, please make sure to configure custom parameters on the PX Console settings (requires Admin privileges).
-Make sure when the custom parameters are configured that they are NOT marked as query string
+Note: Make sure that the custom parameters configured in the console are NOT marked as "query string".

 ```
 public class PerimeterxCustomParamsProvider implements CustomParametersProvider {